Igorxp5/whatsapp-insights/README.md

 ## Usage

 *Currently we support just accounts running in Android platform.
-If you're a iOS user, you can try to pull your WhatsApp database using [WhatsApp Parser Tool](https://github.com/B16f00t/whapa) or moving your Account to an Android device like Android Emulator.*
+If you're an iOS user, you can try to pull your WhatsApp database using [WhatsApp Parser Tool](https://github.com/B16f00t/whapa) or moving your Account to an Android device like Android Emulator.*

 ### Extract WhatsApp Database Key

+**Status:** NOT WORKING

 Database backup for Android platform is stored at **/sdcard/WhatsApp/Databases**.
 You can access it using your Android File Manager, but you can't read it because it's encrypted.
 The only way to read it, it's having the key to decrypt it.
-That key is stored in internal directory of the app, but you can't access it.
-For key extraction we're gonna use a Android Emulator with root permissions to access internal files of WhatsApp.
+That key is stored in internal directory of the app at **/data/data/com.whatsapp/files**, but you can't access it.
+For key extraction we're gonna use an Android Emulator with root permissions to access internal files of WhatsApp.

 **Note: During this process you will be disconnected from your WhatsApp account in your device.**